 What is backne?

-Back acne has the same characteristics of facial acne, including the appearance of pimples, blackheads, whiteheads, red spots and even scarring.
+Back acne or body acne has the same characteristics as facial acne, including the appearance of pimples, blackheads, whiteheads, red spots and even scarring.
 Severity can vary and is common among adolescents.
 Backne can also affect some adults.

 How to prevent back acne

-Regular showers, body exfoliating and avoid occlusive clothing (especially gym wear) which can cause excessive sweating and irritate the hair follicle.
-We do recommend showering immediately after a work out if you are consistently suffering from backne.
+Regular showers, body exfoliating and avoiding occlusive clothing (especially gym wear) which can cause excessive sweating and irritate the hair follicle can prevent and reduce the recurrence of backne.
+We recommend showering immediately after a workout if you are consistently suffering from backne.

 How to treat back acne

-The first-line treatment is to start with a suitable body wash with Salicylic Acid, AHA or Benzyl Peroxide and changes to your lifestyle e.g. avoid occlusive clothing and shower immediately after a workout.
-If symptoms persist, oral antibiotics, oral retinoids or hormonal medication maybe required and prescribed by your doctor.
+The first-line treatment for backne is to start with a suitable body wash with Salicylic Acid, Glycolic Acid, Lactic Acid or Benzyl Peroxide.
+Changes to your lifestyle e.g. avoiding occlusive clothing and showering immediately after a workout are also useful when it comes to preventing backne.
+If symptoms persist, oral antibiotics, oral retinoids or hormonal medication may be required and prescribed by your doctor as the last option.

 Written By: Helen Huynh (B Pharm) MPS